 Giving your dog CBD oil can be tough, though.
-If you’ve never used the product, you might wonder how to make sure that your dog takes it correctly.
+If you’ve never used the product, you might wonder how to make sure that your dog actually takes it correctly.
 Fortunately, there are several good ways to give your dog CBD.

 Giving CBD Oil to a Dog

 Each of the methods below is commonly used by pet owners just like you.
 They’re all very dependent on the dog, of course, and there’s nothing wrong with trying multiple methods.

 Perhaps the easiest way to give your dog CBD is by directly putting it in his or her mouth.
 If you think about it, this is definitely the method that gives you the most control over your dog’s dosage and that will allow you to be sure that he or she takes the CBD.
 All you have to do is drop the CBD oil directly in your dog’s mouth.
 The only thing you’ll really need to do is to avoid making your dog gag, then you’ll just need to watch to make sure that he or she swallows the whole dose.

 The good news is that your dog probably already enjoys his or her dog food.
 It makes sense, then, that you might want to add CBD oil to that food in order to get him or her to get the benefits of the product.
 The great news is that CBD is very easy to add to most dog foods – it’s as simple as dropping the oil directly onto the food itself.